Monday

 - Scatter-Gather coordination

-By the end of the workshop, you won’t just know these patterns—you’ll understand when you actually need them, when you don’t, and how to combine them without creating accidental complexity.
+By the end of the workshop, you won’t just know these patterns — you will gain knowledge of when you actually need them, when you don't, and how to combine them without creating accidental complexity.